postlund/pyatv/docs/documentation/atvscript.md

 ## Command Reference

 This section documents the supported commands.
+JSON output has been prettified for some commands to make them easier to read.
+One command response is *always* printed per line.

 ### Scanning